-C-NLOPB and CNSOPB budgets are jointly approved by the Government of Canada and the relevant provincial governments.
+The C-NLOPB and CNSOER budgets are jointly approved by the Government of Canada and the relevant provincial governments.
 Regulations set out cost recovery associated with regulating offshore oil and gas activity from applicants and Operators on behalf of both levels of governments.
+A cost recovery regime is not yet in place for offshore renewable activity.